ChinaKnowledge.de -

 Nov 7, 2011 © Ulrich Theobald

-The book was originally 16-juan-long, but only one juan has survived.
-The title is derived from Dong Zhongshu's 董仲舒 (179-104 BCE) treatise Chunqiu fanlu 春秋繁露 from the Han period 漢 (206 BCE-220 CE), but the essay Yanfanlu has nothing to do with this metaphysical interpretation of government and history.
-Yet the Chunqiu fanlu was partially lost during Cheng's time, and he was inspired to write a supplement to this ancient book to clarify some incorrect statements in many later books like the Tang-period 唐 (618-907) encyclopaedia Tongdian 通典 and the Song encyclopaedia Taiping yulan 太平御覽.
+The book was originally 16 juan long, but only one juan has survived.
+The title is derived from Dong Zhongshu's 董仲舒 (179-104 BCE) treatise Chunqiu fanlu 春秋繁露 from the Han period 漢 (206 BCE-220 CE).
+Still, the essay Yanfanlu has nothing to do with this metaphysical interpretation of government and history.
+Yet the Chunqiu fanlu was partially lost during Cheng's time, and he was inspired to write a supplement to this ancient book to clarify some incorrect statements in many later books like the Tang-period 唐 (618-907) encyclopaedia Tongdian 通典 and the encyclopaedia Taiping yulan 太平御覽 from the Song era.

-The Yanfanlu is based on the Neo-Confucian precept that the ultimate meaning of the principle of the world and society could be found out by engaging in the study of all things and to obtain perfect knowledge (gewu zhizhi 格物致知).
+The Yanfanlu is based on the Neo-Confucian precept that the ultimate meaning of the principle of the world and society could be found out by engaging in the study of all things and obtaining perfect knowledge (gewu zhizhi 格物致知).
 The oldest book that was compiled with the attempt to "encompass" the world was the Han-period glossary Erya 爾雅 that was, although belonging to the scholarly métier of "lesser learning" (xiaoxue 小學) counted among the Confucian Classics.
-The second book fulfilling this task was, in Cheng Dachang's eyes, the Chunqiu fanlu, but after the Han period it had largely been neglected.
-Cheng Dachang therefore brought together 488 paragraphs dealing with all different matters on earth from ancient times to the Song period.
+The second book fulfilling this task was, in Cheng Dachang's eyes, the Chunqiu fanlu, but it had largely been neglected after the Han period.
+Cheng Dachang, therefore, brought together 488 paragraphs dealing with all different matters on earth from ancient times to the Song period.

 Cheng Dachang was ridiculed by his contemporary Lou Yue 樓鑰 (1137-1213) because he had written an imaginary text instead of searching for quotations of fragments of the Chunqiu fanlu in various books.
-Cheng's method had made a writer of fiction out of a Confucian philosopher.
-The writer Zhou Mi 周密 (1232-1298) explains in his book Qidong yeyu 齊東野語 how Gao Sisun 高似孫 (1158-1231) rediscovered the lost parts of the Chunqiu fanlu that were of course, something totally different from what Cheng had produced.
-Yet the compilers of the imperial series Siku quanshu 四庫全書 in the late 18th century still rated this discovery as an apocryphal text, and continued to pay reverence to Cheng Dachang by defending him to write “with the spirit” of Dong Zhongshu (yet in a Neo-Confucian interpretation), and not with his brush.
-In fact, there are many errors in the way in which Cheng Dachang used older sources for his book that can easily be criticized.
-Yet the Yanfanlu is a collection of remarks and thoughts about many different matters that have a high historiographical value (like horse trading, river drainage, or the lending of oxen by peasants), while others deal with customs and habits of the local populations, their products and dialects.
+Cheng's method made a fiction writer out of a Confucian philosopher.
+The writer Zhou Mi 周密 (1232-1298) explains in his book Qidong yeyu 齊東野語 how Gao Sisun 高似孫 (1158-1231) rediscovered the lost parts of the Chunqiu fanlu that were, of course, something different from what Cheng had produced.
+Yet the compilers of the imperial series Siku quanshu 四庫全書 in the late 18th century still rated this discovery as an apocryphal text and continued to pay reverence to Cheng Dachang by defending him to write "with the spirit" of Dong Zhongshu (yet in a Neo-Confucian interpretation), and not with his brush.
+There are many errors in how Cheng Dachang used older sources for his book that can easily be criticised.
+Yet the Yanfanlu is a collection of remarks and thoughts about many different matters that have a high historiographical value (like horse trading, river drainage, or the lending of oxen by peasants).
+Others deal with the customs and habits of the local populations, as well as their products and dialects.

-The Yanfanlu was first printed by the Pangong Hall 泮宮 in Quannan 泉南 by the author himself, and then again by his son Cheng Tan 程覃 in 1220 and a descendant called Cheng Xu 程煦 in 1551.
+The Yanfanlu was first printed by the Pangong Hall 泮宮 in Quannan 泉南 by the author himself; then again by his son Cheng Tan 程覃 in 1220; and by a descendant called Cheng Xu 程煦 in 1551.

 The Yanfanlu is included in the series Siku quanshu, Ruxue jingwu 儒學警語, Tang-Song congshu 唐宋叢書, Xu guyi congshu 續古逸叢書, Shuofu 說郛 and Xuejin taoyuan 學津討原.